This conference featured an array of behind-the-scenes insights from the campaigns that hit the headlines this year.

 Our speakers revealed how they planned and implemented strategies for propelling their charities’ stories into the news.
 We focused on three key areas: planning, implementation and tactics, and evaluation.

-Our conference opened with five short, inspiring case studies from speakers who have propelled their charities into the news.
+Our conference opened with a series of short, inspiring case studies from speakers who have propelled their charities into the news.

 Using hard-hitting imagery to get into the news

 Jess Owen, media and PR officer and Patrick Pringle, senior media and PR officer,

 Macmillan Cancer Support

 Using regional media to run targeted PR campaigns